Input Object Type Definition¶

 ]);

-(note that you can define defaultValue for fields with complex inputs as associative array).
+You can define defaultValue for fields with complex inputs as an associative array.

-Then GraphQL query could include filters as literal value:
+Then GraphQL query could include filters as a literal value:

 {